Stochastic Control Approach to Reputation Games: Appendix

 where $\mathbb{T}$ is an operator defined by:

-A value iteration sequence with $V^1_0=0$ and $V_{t+1}=\mathbb{T}(V_t)$ leads to a stationary solution.
-This is an infinite horizon discounted payoff optimal dynamic programming equation with a compact (belief) state space and a finite action spaces (where the strategy is now the {\it action} $\gamma^1_t$).
+A value iteration sequence with $V^1_0=0$ and $V_{t+1}=\mathbb{T}(V_t)$, which is well defined by the measurable selection conditions noted in \cite{HernandezLermaMCP} due to the finiteness of our action set (and hence continuity of the iterations in the actions), leads to a stationary solution.
+This is an infinite horizon discounted payoff optimal dynamic programming equation with finite action spaces (where the strategy is now the {\it action} $\gamma^1_t$).
 Since the action set is finite in our formulation, it follows that there is a stationary solution as $t \to \infty$.

-Thus, the sequence of maximizations \\ $\sup_{\gamma^1} \mathbb{E}[\sum_{t=0}^{T-1} \delta^t u^1(a^1_t, a^2_t)]$ leads to a stationary solution as $T \to \infty$, and this sequence of policies admit the structure stated in the statement of the theorem.
-As a result, we can state that such strategies are optimal also for the infinite horizon setup, and the dependence on $t$ is eliminated.
+Thus, the sequence of maximizations $\sup_{\gamma^1} \mathbb{E}[\sum_{t=0}^{T-1} \delta^t u^1(a^1_t, a^2_t)]$ leads to a stationary solution as $T \to \infty$, and this sequence of policies admit the structure given in the statement of the theorem.